Deutsche Kreditbank: Sponsoring

 To focus on its socially impactful activities, DKB founded DKB Foundation for Social Engagement (DKB Stiftung für gesellschaftliches Engagement) in October 2004.
 The foundation runs heritage-protected sites such as Schloss Liebenberg.
 Since 2002 the bank has supported German top athletes, sports clubs, and leagues.
 Athletes from the local winter sports and athletic sports club come together to form the DKB team.
 In Berlin the bank is a sponsoring partner of the sports teams Hertha BSC, Alba Berlin, Eisbären Berlin, Füchse Berlin, and Berlin Recycling Volleys.

 Since 2007 the bank has had naming rights for the Oberhofer biathlon stadium, the DKB-Ski-Arena.
 Until 2009 DKB was the main sponsor for ISTAF Berlin (athletics) and name sponsor for DKB-Riders Tour (show jumping).
 Since the 2012/2013 season DKB has been the naming sponsor of the Handball-Bundesliga and the 1.
 FFC Turbine Potsdam women's football club.

+From 2007 to 2015, DKB was the sponsor and namesake of the DKB-Arena, today's Ostseestadion.

 In 2017 the bank bought the exclusive live broadcasting rights of the 2017 World Men's Handball Championship for Germany after various negotiations by internet providers and TV channels with the rights owner beIN Media Group failed.
 The championship matches of the Germany men's national handball team were broadcast live via internet.
 It was the first time in Germany that a major sports event was broadcast by a single sponsor.
 Over the duration of the event, over 6 million visits to the website were recorded.